 It’s complicated math, but it makes sense: to get more out of your employees, give them more time off.
 They’ll thank you, and then you’ll thank me.

 Thinking that you want see what it’s like to be part of COO Alliance?
-Our December 2017 Test Drive is 100% sold out, but we are already interviewing for our February 2018 Test Drive – so click here to apply before all the spots fill up.
+We’ve opened up our next event for a test dive, that’s right, try before you buy!!
+Click here to apply before all the spots fill up.